Average Cost in DEAR is used for informational and estimating purposes only. It is displayed next to the price values on each Product screen.

 Products with a Bill of Materials can use Average Cost to estimate the cost of the finished product.
 The Average Cost of the components, plus any other costs associated with the assembly, are added together.

-Finished Goods cost estimating can also be performed using Latest Purchase Cost and Fixed Purchase Cost.
+Finished Goods cost estimating can also be performed using the Latest Purchase Cost and Fixed Purchase Cost.
 These are set from the Suppliers tab of the product.

 Setting Price Tiers